-Chair of the Audit & Risk Committee
+· Chair of the Audit & Risk Committee

 James brings extensive senior leadership experience to the Credit Corp Board from both his professional services and Non-Executive Director careers.
 He has had a distinguished professional services career, initially in corporate reconstruction, culminating in his role as Chief Executive Officer of the Asia Pacific region for EY and serving the firm's global operations.
 James has served as Chair of Fantastic Furniture Ltd, Export Finance Australia, and Forestry Corporation of NSW.
-He is also a former Director of Fairfax Media Ltd, Macquarie Media Ltd, Helloworld Ltd and Slater & Gordon I td
+He is also a former Director of Fairfax Media I td.
+Macquarie Media Ltd, Helloworld Ltd and Slater & Gordon I td.

-James was a Director of Mirvac Group from 19 November 2019 to 31 December 2023.
+James was a Director of Mirvac 31 December 2023.